benjaminfoo/Architect/readme_nexus.txt

 - architect_recompileAll - reload the source-code of the project

-### Lua functions
+Technical - Lua functions
-In order to execute a lua function, you have to prepend a '#'-character to execute it
+In order to execute a lua function, you have to prepend a '#'-character to execute it (

 - reloadall() - Reloads the source files of the modification
 - rayCastHit() - Use a raycast to determine entities in front of the player
 - deleteall() - Deletes ALL constructions youve build
 - showall()  -  Lists all constructions to the ingame console
-- deleteAt(index)() - Delete the construction with the number "index" (use #showall())
+- deleteAt(index) - Delete the construction with the number "index" (use #showall())

-### HowTo
+HowTo / FAQ
-##### Change default key-bindings
+Change default key-bindings
 The `keybinds.cfg` file contains all keybindings used in the project - change it to a key or a controller button as you like.

-##### Add new constructions to the selection, remove constructions
-Not every asset is referenced in the project, because some are not suitable (split into multiple parts which would be a pain to position by hand, some are graphical effects, some are too large to be positioned by the player, etc.).
+Add new constructions to the selection, remove constructions Not every asset is referenced in the project, because some are not suitable (split into multiple parts which would be a pain to position by hand, some are graphical effects, some are too large to be positioned by the player, etc.).

 However, one could add models / cgfs from the assets on its own, the currently used constructions are listed in the file: https://github.com/benjaminfoo/Architect/blob/master/Data/Scripts/Manager/BuildingsManager.lua

 Planned features
 This is a list of planned features for later development - this will take some time however:
-- useable objects like beds, chairs, etc.
 - resource / cost management
 - spawn dynamic entities like npcs, items,
+- useable objects like beds, chairs, etc.

 ### Changelog
 This is the list of changes - the version should be compatible to each other.
 Your already created entities wont be affected.

 v0.5a
 - added useable entities (like chairs, benches, beds, etc.)
-- refactored project, upgraded entity-model, controller, utils, etc.
+- refactored project, upgraded entity-model, etc.
 - removed invalid references from assets

 v0.4b
 - added option to rebind keys (look at the keybinds.cfg file to define your own keys)
 - added further docs

 v0.3b
 - added console commands